zzorn/flowpaint/readme.txt

 === Zipped Package ===

-If WebStart didn't work, you can install FlowPaint from the zipped package.
+If WebStart didn't work, you can install FlowPaint from a zipped package.

-Move the package to a suitable location (e.g. you home directory or My Documents) and unzip it, by right click on it and selecting 'Extract Here'  (or similar - depends on you installed unzip software).
+You can find the package download link on the flowpaint homepage (www.flowpaint.org) Move the package to a suitable location (e.g. you home directory or My Documents).
+Unzip it, by right clicking on it and selecting 'Extract Here'  (or similar - depends on you installed unzip software), or with  unzip flowpaint-0.1.0  on unix systems.

-It should extract a directory named flowpaint-0.1 (or similar, depending on the version).
+It should extract a directory named flowpaint-0.1.0 (or similar, depending on the version).

 In Windows, change to that directory and double-click flowpaint.bat.
 Flowpaint should start.